Costco Wholesale (NASDAQ:COST) Trading Down 0.2%

-A number of research firms recently issued reports on COST.
-Roth Mkm boosted their price objective on Costco Wholesale from $601.00 to $650.00 and gave the company a “neutral” rating in a report on Thursday, April 11th.
-Gordon Haskett lowered shares of Costco Wholesale from a “buy” rating to an “accumulate” rating and set a $775.00 target price for the company. in a research note on Wednesday, April 3rd.
-The Goldman Sachs Group raised their price target on shares of Costco Wholesale from $665.00 to $749.00 and gave the stock a “buy” rating in a research note on Thursday, February 8th.
-Citigroup boosted their price objective on shares of Costco Wholesale from $630.00 to $710.00 and gave the company a “neutral” rating in a research report on Tuesday.
-Finally, Oppenheimer upped their target price on shares of Costco Wholesale from $760.00 to $805.00 and gave the stock an “outperform” rating in a research note on Tuesday, March 5th.
-Seven investment analysts have rated the stock with a hold rating and eighteen have issued a buy rating to the stock.
-Based on data from MarketBeat, the stock has an average rating of “Moderate Buy” and an average target price of $694.48.
+A number of equities research analysts have recently commented on the company.
+Oppenheimer raised their target price on Costco Wholesale from $760.00 to $805.00 and gave the company an “outperform” rating in a research report on Tuesday, March 5th.
+Loop Capital reduced their target price on Costco Wholesale from $830.00 to $820.00 and set a “buy” rating for the company in a research note on Thursday, April 11th.
+Roth Mkm lifted their price target on shares of Costco Wholesale from $601.00 to $650.00 and gave the company a “neutral” rating in a research note on Thursday, April 11th.
+StockNews.com cut shares of Costco Wholesale from a “buy” rating to a “hold” rating in a research report on Friday, April 12th.
+Finally, Telsey Advisory Group reiterated an “outperform” rating and issued a $800.00 target price on shares of Costco Wholesale in a research report on Thursday, April 11th.
+Seven analysts have rated the stock with a hold rating and eighteen have assigned a buy rating to the company’s stock.
+According to MarketBeat.com, the stock has an average rating of “Moderate Buy” and an average price target of $694.48.

 Check Out Our Latest Analysis on COST

-Costco Wholesale (NASDAQ:COST – Get Free Report) last announced its earnings results on Thursday, March 7th.
-The retailer reported $3.71 earnings per share (EPS) for the quarter, beating the consensus estimate of $3.62 by $0.09.
-The company had revenue of $58.44 billion for the quarter, compared to analyst estimates of $59.11 billion.
-Costco Wholesale had a return on equity of 28.80% and a net margin of 2.73%.
-The firm’s quarterly revenue was up 5.7% compared to the same quarter last year.
-During the same period in the prior year, the company posted $3.30 EPS.
-As a group, sell-side analysts forecast that Costco Wholesale Co. will post 15.84 earnings per share for the current year.
+Costco Wholesale (NASDAQ:COST – Get Free Report) last announced its quarterly earnings results on Thursday, March 7th.
+The retailer reported $3.71 earnings per share for the quarter, beating analysts’ consensus estimates of $3.62 by $0.09.
+Costco Wholesale had a net margin of 2.73% and a return on equity of 28.80%.
+The business had revenue of $58.44 billion during the quarter, compared to analysts’ expectations of $59.11 billion.
+During the same period last year, the business earned $3.30 earnings per share.
+The business’s revenue for the quarter was up 5.7% on a year-over-year basis.
+On average, research analysts expect that Costco Wholesale Co. will post 15.84 earnings per share for the current year.

 Costco Wholesale Increases Dividend

-The business also recently disclosed a quarterly dividend, which will be paid on Friday, May 10th.
-Investors of record on Friday, April 26th will be given a $1.16 dividend.
-This is a positive change from Costco Wholesale’s previous quarterly dividend of $1.02.
-This represents a $4.64 annualized dividend and a dividend yield of 0.64%.
-The ex-dividend date is Thursday, April 25th.
-Costco Wholesale’s dividend payout ratio (DPR) is presently 26.68%.
+The company also recently declared a quarterly dividend, which will be paid on Friday, May 10th.
+Shareholders of record on Friday, April 26th will be paid a dividend of $1.16 per share.
+This represents a $4.64 dividend on an annualized basis and a yield of 0.64%.
+This is a boost from Costco Wholesale’s previous quarterly dividend of $1.02.
+The ex-dividend date of this dividend is Thursday, April 25th.
+Costco Wholesale’s dividend payout ratio is 26.68%.

 About Costco Wholesale